dasch-swiss/dsp-tools/docs/create_onto.md

 }
 ```

-### Project data
+The "project" object is the bread and butter of the ontology.
+All important properties of the ontology are
+specified therein.

-The project definitions requires
+The project definitions ***requires exactly*** all of the following datafields:

-- _"shortcode"_: A hexadecimal string in the range between "0000" and "FFFF" uniquely identifying the project.
-The short
+- _"shortcode"_: A hexadecimal string in the range between "0000" and "FFFF" that's used to uniquely identifying the
-  code has to be provided by the DaSCH.
+project.
+The shortcode has to be provided by the DaSCH.
-- _"shortname"_: A short name (string)
+- _"shortname"_: A short name (string) for the project.
+It's ment like a nickname.
+Is the name of the Project e.g.
+Albus Percival Wulfric Brian Dumbledore?
+A shortname for him could be "Albi"
-- a _"longname"_: A longer string giving the full name for the project
+- a _"longname"_: A longer string giving the full name for the project.
+In our case, the longname would be "Albus
+Percival Wulfric Brian Dumbledore"
-- _descriptions_: Strings describing the projects content.
+- _descriptions_: *Exactly* one or more strings describing the projects content.
 These
   descriptions can be supplied in several languages (currently _"en"_, _"de"_, _"fr"_ and _"it"_ are supported).
   The descriptions have to be given as JSON object with the language as key
   and the description as value.
-At least one description in one language is required.
+(See the example down below in the curly bracket after "desctiptions" to see what that means)
 - _keywords_: An array of keywords describing the project.
+(Array can be empty as well e.i. "keywords": [] )
-- _lists_: The definition of flat or hierarchical list (thesauri, controlled vocabularies)
+- _lists_: An array containing flat or hierarchical ordered terms.
+These terms
+are used to further define the scope of the project.
+Is your project all about letters written in different paper formats?
+Use a list that contains the terms ["A4", A3", "A2", "A1"] (This would be ordered hierarchically).
+Is your project about diplomatic texts between the different cantons?
+A list such as ["BL", "BS", "VS", ...] could be ideal
+ (this would be a flat list).
+(This array can be empty as well)
-- _users_: Array of user definitions that will be added
+- _users_: Array of user definitions that will be added (Can be empty as well)
 - _ontology_: The definition of the data model (ontology)

 This a project definition lokks like follows: